BuyMyMojo/BuyMyMojo-Zola/content/posts/2022-27-04-Mastodon-thread.md

 > Mastodon's official video explaining the platform very clearly and cutely: {{< fa fa="fab fa-youtube" >}}
 {{< youtube id="IPSbNdBmWKE" >}}

-Learn more about mastodon and see a list of different communities [here](https://joinmastodon.org)
+Learn more about mastodon and see a list of different communities here: [joinmastodon.org](https://joinmastodon.org)

-You can sign up for the official instance [here](https://mstdn.social)
+You can sign up for the official instance here: [mstdn.social](https://mstdn.social)

 ## Pixelfed; Instagram but with Twitter's features